Keerthishan-Keerthi/Library_manager/README.md

 This is a native Andriod App Developed using Andriod Studio.
 This app is useful ina managing a library from your Addroid device.

-This app uses an SQLite databse to store the data.
+This app uses an SQLite database to store the data.

 This app contains following fuctionalities:
 - Adding entries to the database